LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons-1.md

       On top of the general modifiers for buttons, the secondary button has a distinct modifier not available for the other types of buttons: **button with icon**.
 The icon is added to the left of the button text.
-Typical examples of use of this modifier is with a clip for attaching files or a plus for adding items (like another fund or employee), but it has also been used for a more decorative purposes (like after selecting items in [Fondkurser](https://www.lansforsakringar.se/stockholm/privat/bank/spara/fondkurser/?shortcut=1&ids=F00000VHUM)).
+Typical examples of use of this modifier in line with web standards) are with a clip for attaching files or a plus for adding items (like another fund or employee), but it has also been used for a more decorative purposes (like after selecting items in
+      [Fondkurser](https://www.lansforsakringar.se/stockholm/privat/bank/spara/fondkurser/?shortcut=1&ids=F00000VHUM)).